wp-plugins/wedevs-project-manager/readme.txt

 * French translation by Corentin allard
 * Dutch translation by eskamedia
 * Brazilian Portuguese translation by Anderson
+* German translation by Alexander Pfabe
+* Spanish translation by Luigi Libet
+* Indonesian translation by hirizh

 == Installation ==